shandilyasaurav405/Github-Profile-Finder/README.md

 ## Usage

     - Enter the GitHub username you want to search for in the search bar.
-    - Click the "Search" button or press "Enter" to fetch the user's profile data.
+    - Click the "Search" button  to fetch the user's profile data.
     - The user's profile information will be displayed below the search bar.

 # Technologies Used